Skip to main content

 A skull is a sign of mortality; a dove is a sign of peace; a fig leaf carries Renaissance erotic and biblical codes.
 Signs are culturally coded but the structural frame analyses how the artwork deploys them.

-What is visual codes and conventions?
+What are visual codes and conventions?

 Show answer